 I am an overseas qualified Anaesthetic Technician.
 Can I work in New Zealand?

-To work as a Registered Anaesthetic Technician in New Zealand you must first Register with the Medical Sciences Council of New Zealand (MSCNZ) Register here and hold a current Annual Practicing Certificate.
+To work as a Registered Anaesthetic Technician in New Zealand you must first Register with the Medical Sciences Council of New Zealand (MSCNZ) Register here as well as hold a current Annual Practicing Certificate.